paritytech/capi/Readme.md

 <!-- dinodoc fragment.start docs/_fragments/description -->

-Capi is a declarative, TypeScript-first toolkit for crafting interactions with Substrate-based chains.
-It consists of [FRAME](https://docs.substrate.io/reference/glossary/#frame) utilities, a functional effect system ([Rune](/rune)) and a fluent API, which facilitates multistep, multichain interactions without compromising either performance or ease of use.
+Capi is a framework for crafting interactions with Substrate chains.
+It consists of a development server, wide-ranging Substrate-focused utilities and a fluent API, which facilitates multistep, multichain interactions without compromising either performance or ease of use.

 <!-- dinodoc fragment.end -->